-IVF was developed to treat infertility caused by blocked or damaged fallopian tubes.
-It is now used to treat a variety of infertility problems for suitable IVF candidates.
-The cost of IVF can vary dramatically, but The Fertility Institute is happy to offer patient treatment packages that can help reduce costs and stress so that more people can experience the benefits of IVF.
+IVF was initially developed to treat infertility caused by blocked or damaged fallopian tubes.
+It is now used to treat infertility caused by a multitude of conditions include sever male factor (see ICSI below).
+The cost of IVF can vary dramatically depending on each individual's medical and insurance situation.
+Patients of The Fertility Institute have access to a variety of payment options.

-IVF requires the stimulation of multiple follicles followed by aspiration of the eggs.
-These are placed with sperm in a laboratory dish to fertilize outside the body (in vitro).
-The fertilized eggs form embryos which are placed into the woman's uterus, or womb several days later, where implantation and embryo development can occur just as in any other normal pregnancy.
+IVF requires the stimulation of multiple follicles followed by retrieval of the eggs.
+The eggs are placed with sperm in a laboratory dish to fertilize outside the body (in vitro).
+The fertilized eggs form embryos which can be placed into the uterus where implantation and embryo development can occur just as in natural pregnancy.

 In vitro fertilization (IVF) is a four-step procedure: